-The 1915 (c) Innovations Waiver and 1915 (C) TBI Waiver was posted for public comment on February 5, 2024 - March 8, 2024 .
-Access to the document was provided on the NC Medicaid Website where other public postings take place.
+The 1915 (c) Innovations Waiver and 1915 (C) TBI Waiver was posted for public comment from 11/17/22 through 12/18/22.
+Access to the document was provided on the Medicaid Website where other public postings take place.

-Tribal officials of the Eastern Band of the Cherokee and the IHS were notified of the 1915 (c) Waiver changes and the opportunity for input on by a formal written notice.
+Tribal officials of the Eastern Band of the Cherokee were notified of the 1915 (c) Waiver changes and the opportunity for input on by a formal written notice.
 We received the feedback from the Eastern Band of Cherokee Indians was received on 12/12/22 and incorporated their feedback to the extent possible.
 This document reflects the consultation process.